tamzid958/Medical-Site/README.md

 . can cancel appointments directly.
 . can see completed and cancelled appointments.

+Appointment Verification:
+The doctor can't be booked twice if the time and data of that doctor are booked by another patient.

 Impact of this project:

 We can feel the pain of waiting just before the chamber of a doctor.
 Doctors sometimes